damxspa/revolution-irc/README.md

 Revolution IRC Next
 ==============
-Some errors that occurred when creating a new account have been partially resolved.
-The remaining errors will be resolved in future versions.

 In this "Release" version, the Wakelock and freezes issues in recent Android versions has been resolved